solidzone/mailmeteor-landing/_posts/2022-01-25-mailmeteor-partners.md

 <div class="blogpost-endnote">
   <p class="font-weight-bold">On a last note, we  want to thank our partners for their trust and efforts in bringing exclusive discounts to our users.
 It’s an honour to associate Mailmeteor with such renowned companies.
 Our hope is to build a strong network of trusted partners over time.
 Let’s become better at emailing together.
 Merci!
   </p>
-  <p>This article was written by Jean Durbulle, <a href="https://mailmeteor.com">Mailmeteor</a>'s co-founder.
+  <p>This article was written by Jean Dubrulle, <a href="https://mailmeteor.com">Mailmeteor</a>'s co-founder.
 Mailmeteor is a simple & privacy-focused emailing software.
 Trusted by millions of users worldwide, it is often considered as the best Gmail mail merge to send mass personalized emails.
 Give us a try and let us know what you think!</p>

   <p>➤ <a href="https://mailmeteor.com" class="font-weight-bold">Start sending mass emails in Gmail with Mailmeteor</a></p>
 </div>